ferenc-attila/bbandc/README.md

-# bbandc
+# Bamboo Breakfast &amp; Cofeee

-Bamboo Breakfast &amp; Cofeee
+This site was created to practice the bases of web development.
+The idea for the content on the page comes from my daughter who wants to create a restaurant.